MayurDeshmukh10/Sudoku/README.md

 ### Import MySQL Database

-Set up: create the database in you local database
+Set up: Create the database in your local database.

 ```
 CREATE DATABASE sudoku;